gpegues/MKDocs_Dev/docs/M365/PowerBI/datagateways/patching-clustered-gateways.md

 > **Important:** Only process one node at a time.

 ### Step 1: Select and Disable the Node

 - In the Power BI Service Portal:
   - Navigate to the gateway cluster details.
   - Find the server you plan to patch.
   - **Set the node to "Disabled"**.
     - You will need _**"Tenant Administration"**_ enabled in Power BI Admin Portal to manage these settings.

-- This will gracefully remove it from the load balancer and allow running jobs to complete.
+> **Note:** This will gracefully remove it from the load balancer and allow running jobs to complete.

 ### Step 2: Wait for Active Jobs to Finish
 - Wait approximately **30 minutes** after disabling the node to ensure active tasks are completed.
-- (Adjust longer if large or critical jobs are running.)

 ### Step 3: Apply Windows/PBI Gateway Updates
-- Apply the necessary Windows Server OS patches to the selected server and/or PBI Gateway Update.
+- Apply the necessary Windows Server OS patches and/or PBI Gateway Update to the selected server.

 ### Step 4: Reboot the Server
 - Perform a reboot.